 I like to serve my curried chicken salad on a bed of crunchy butter lettuce with toasted pita wedges on the side.
 They also make great tea sandwiches served on mini croissants or bread, perfect for showers and other parties.

-3 cups cooked, diced chicken breast* (see below)
+- 3 cups cooked, shredded or diced chicken breast* (see below)

 - ¾ cup halved red grapes